cloudofpoints/spartan/README.md

     $ rake install['spartan']
     $ rake generate

-Set your contact email details by adding the following line to your octopress/_config.yml file :

-# Mailto address
-mailto: myusername@somedomain.com

 Fonts
 ---------------------
 Spartan uses the Bitter, Rokkitt and Droid Sans Mono Google web fonts.
 The site degrades to use Georgia.
 The site also makes use of a small bundled subset of the free [IcoMoon](http://icomoon.io) icon font by [Keyamoon](https://twitter.com/keyamoon).

 The initial cut of Spartan is definitely more than a little rough around the edges and could do with some polishing.
-So please feel free to fork and improve where you see fit !
+So please feel free to fork and improve / extend where you see fit !

 License
 -------